KasperSkytte/AutoTax/README.md

 From now on you can just use the `getsilvadb.sh` script to choose a specific release version, download the required files directly from https://www.arb-silva.de/, and then automagically reformat, extract typestrains, and generate UDB databases for usearch.
 This is perhaps easiest through a container, see [Running getsilvadb.sh through a container](#running-getsilvadbsh-through-a-container)

 # Usage
-Adjust the variables in the SETUP chunk at the start of the [`autotax.bash`](https://github.com/KasperSkytte/AutoTax/blob/master/autotax.bash) script to match the paths to the database files and executables.
-If you downloaded SILVA138 using the link above, you don't have to adjust anything if you create a folder named `refdatabases` and extract all the files into the folder.
 Make sure the script is executable with `chmod +x autotax.bash`.

 Type `bash autotax.bash -h` to show available options and version:
 ```
 $ bash autotax.bash -h